Litigation

 In-House Counsel

-• Filings in the ITC investigation do not indicate that any in-house counsel for Promotion In Motion Inc. (now PIM Brands) has formally entered an appearance in this matter to date.
-Representation is being handled exclusively by outside counsel.
+• Public filings in the ITC investigation do not indicate that any in-house counsel from Promotion In Motion Inc. has entered a formal notice of appearance.
+The representation is being managed entirely by outside counsel from Kirkland & Ellis.

 Defendant representatives